 Left side of the tongue is a good line, as the rapid kicks rightwards towards a projecting rock below the photographer

-Portaging is a little awkward, as the walls of the gorge make it difficult to put back in immediately after the rapid.
+Portaging is a little awkward, as the walls of the gorge make it difficult to put back in immediately after the rapid (although an exciting seal launch may work).
 This first gorge is fairly short though, and the river continues through easy rapids towards the top of Old Mill Rapid (aka Gunpowder Gorge).
 The remains of an old weir mark the top of this, and there are one or two bits of old steel reinforcing bar to watch out for right at the top (where the water is not yet too fast), easily avoided by heading for the first eddy on the right.
-Then comes a series of ledge drops, the biggest at the top - ferry right across to drop this on a tongue river right unless it's really high when a big hole forms on the normal line.
+Then comes a series of ledge drops, the biggest at the top - ferry right across to drop this on a tongue river left unless it's really high when a big hole forms on the normal line.
 This rapid can be quite full-on in high water, with some big stoppers, though the smaller ledge drops wash out.

 The top drop forms a big hole/stopper in high water.